nonnymoose/xsr/README.md

-  -o|--out outfile		Output file name (also can be first argument) -e|--edit-images-before-save	Edit images before saving file -c|--image-extension=ext	Extension of image output (png or jpg) -u|--capture-focused		Captured the focused window only -q|--quiet			Supress output to STDOUT
+  -o|--out outfile		Output file name (also can be first argument) -e|--edit-images-before-save	Edit images before saving file -d|--image-deps		Do not convert images to base64; instead, output the dependent file and it's resources directory -c|--image-extension=ext	Extension of image output (png or jpg) -u|--capture-focused		Captured the focused window only -q|--quiet			Supress output to STDOUT